jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 These two follow a slightly different rule from the fuel adjustment maps we've seen so far: with these, the denominator is 255.
 So a value of 255 indicates no effect, and 128 will reduce the warm-up enrichment value from map 43 by half.

-At this point we add the startup enrichment value 3C; this was calculated in the part we skipped over, but it follows the same pattern as the warmup enrichment so it needs 1DE7 to be called:
+At this point we add the startup enrichment value 3C; this was calculated earlier, but it follows the same pattern as the warmup enrichment so it needs 1DE7 to be called:

 ```
 	mov	a,3ch